innate2adaptive/tcRIP/README.md

 ```
 dataProcessing.py
 ```
 This mostly contains feature engineering utility functions, dataset creation functions, and others.
-The rest of the functions are generally modular in nature and perform a different classification or data exploration experiment.
-See the wiki for a short description of each file and what it does.
+The rest of the functions are generally modular in nature and perform a different classification or data exploration experiment. <b>See the wiki for a short description of each file and what it does</b>.

 ## Running the Code